apoorva-iu/Car_predict/README.md

-I understand.
-The username you've used for your repository on GitHub is apoorva-iu.

-When you write the README.md file, you should use your actual GitHub repository URL in the installation steps.

-Here is the final, ready-to-use README.md content, using car_predict as your project folder name and assuming your repository link will follow the format: https://github.com/apoorva-iu/car_predict.

 Used Car Price Predictor 🚗
 This project is a web application that predicts the selling price of used cars using a machine learning model deployed with Flask.